It's time to

 Matthew Eaton, Physiotherapist

 Matt Eaton has been a physiotherapist specializing in hand and upper limb injuries and conditions for over 7 years, now.
 He completed his education at Queen’s University and is widely considered to be the foremost physiotherapist working in this exclusive field.
 When he is not at work, Matt enjoys running, hockey, and soccer (he attended the World Cup in Brazil).
 Matt also enjoys hiking, biking, and generally anything outdoors.
 As a valuable member of the HULC staff, he is involved in all facets of treatment and care: splinting, wound care, manual therapy, education (Matt teaches the Shoulder School for pre-op patients), and exercise prescription.

-Jory Spring, Occupational Therapist
+Tyler Anton, Occupational Therapist